 The California Dream Act allows students with undocumented immigration status or those who have entered the U.S. on a T or U Visa and have attended a minimum of three years of a California High School and graduated from a California High School, the ability to apply for the California College Promise Grant (CCPG, formerly BOG) and Cal Grants.
-Students must complete the California success@barstow.edu eligibility for waiver of out-of-state tuition.
-In addition, students who qualify must submit the Dream Act Application online at dream.csac.ca.gov, which is available on October 1 for the following Fall semester (School Code 001119).
+Students must complete the California Nonresident Tuition Exemption request and submit it to Admissions and Records to determine eligibility for waiver of out-of-state tuition.
+In addition, students who qualify must submit the Dream Act Application online at dream.csac.ca.gov, which is available as early as October 1, but no later than January 1, for the following Fall semester (School Code 001119).